Spend Over $175 To Receive Free Shipping, Use Code FREESHIP175 At Checkout. Valid on USA addresses ONLY!

 Think About Your Target Clientele

 Consider the demographics and purchasing power of your target clientele.
 Is your studio in an affluent part of town, or will you cater to college students?
-Do you expect your clients to see you only ahead of special occasions, such as before weddings, or do you wish to have mostly repeat clients?
+Do you expect your clients to see you only before special occasions like weddings, or do you wish to have mostly repeat clients?

 Factors like your clients' locations, ages, income levels, and lifestyle preferences must be considered.
 This will help you set rates that are affordable and accessible while still maximizing your profits.